StackVista/stackstate-docs/setup/troubleshooting.md

 ...
 ```

-**Cause**: StackState v4.1.0 and StackState Agent v2 installed in a Linux environment running JDK 11.
+**Cause**: StackState v4.1.0 installed in a Linux environment running JDK 11.

 **Solution**: JDK versions 9 or higher are not currently supported.
 See the StackState [Requirements for Linux servers](requirements.md#linux).